SirMorfield/video-doorbell/progress.md

 - `Touchscreen computer`	KIOSK mode

 ## DONE
+- `Touchscreen computer`	On startup stop all calls that might be dangling from a unexpected shutdown
+- `Touchscreen computer`	Start call per client
+- `Touchscreen computer`	Select clients by scrolling
 - `Touchscreen computer`	Disable automatic hangup timeout
 - `Touchscreen computer`	Easily change the client's name via a interface or preferably a text file
 - `Touchscreen computer`	Clients can refer to the same door